AI-and-Cultural-Computing/caicc_intensive_week2/CAICC_Week_2_Notes.md

 - **Transformers**: Deep Learning Models that leverage parallel computing (think lots of GPU/RAM) to maximize **Long-Short-Term Memory** - this allows for the model to make predictions based on a larger problem context.
 	- This makes transformers very popular for  **Natural Language Processing (NLP)** - where sentence and paragraph context can be factored into things like story generators, making them much more believable (ex.
 [AIDungeon](https://play.aidungeon.io/))
 - **DIffusion Models**: Models trained to remove noise from images.
 These models were originally designed to solve problems of thermodynamic equilibrium, by"denoise-ing" imagery representing entropy of fluid systems.
-	- This process inadvertently made them good at generating images from random noise - which when guided by the addition of text or visual prompt - allows them to create much more creative
+	- This process inadvertently made them good at generating novel images from random noise.
 - **Inference**: Is the process of running a model after it has been trained.
 Inference is much less computationally intensive than training (in the case of extremely large models such as DALL-E, training is physically impossible on a consumer-grade computer).
 	- Though a model's architecture is set after it is trained, there are still a number of input parameters you can pass along with your data, during **inference** in order to control the final output.
 You will recall from Week 1 that [playgroundai](https://playgroundai.com/) allowed you to change the output dimensions, the prompt guidance, detail, and other parameters along with your image generation prompt.